 Everything Seasoning Recipe

-Sesame seeds, poppy seeds, onion, garlic and salt are crunchy flavor boosters to baked potatoes, hummus, scrambled or hard-cooked eggs, sandwiches, plain yogurt, popcorn, sliced cucumbers or tomatoes or avocado toast.
+Sesame seeds, poppy seeds, onion, garlic, and salt are crunchy flavor boosters to baked potatoes, hummus, scrambled or hard-cooked eggs, sandwiches, plain yogurt, cottage cheese, popcorn, sliced cucumbers or tomatoes, avocado toast, well, just about EVERYTHING!.

 - Prep Time: 10 minutes